bartonlp/site-class/README.md

 EOF;
 ```

-The mmaketable method takes several optional option to help setup the table.
+The maketable method takes several optional option to help setup the table.
 Using the options you can
 give your table an id or class or set any other attributes.

+# Class Methods

+While there are a number of methods for each of the major classes there are really only a small
+handfull you will use on a regular bases.
+The one must used have some documentation with them.

 ## SiteClass methods: